absrdm/Pokeswitch/README.md

 - TID
 - SID

 Pokéswitch also supports (bulk) moving, cloning, exporting, and releasing Pokémon.
 It can import PK8/PB8/PK9/PA9 files and import/export saves.
+Searching for Pokémon by various criteria is also supported.

 Pokéswitch features Pokémon Home-like functionality in the hyperboxes. **Note that Pokémon transferred to a different series via the hyperboxes will generally be rendered illegal due to absence of a valid Pokémon Home tracker.
 Online interaction of these Pokémon, particularly with Pokémon Home, can result in bans/suspensions.**